ElvedinS96/Smoke_test_for_auction_app/README.txt

 These are tests for the application, which on of the ABH Intern coded, and it is deployed on this link : https://auct-app2-frontend.herokuapp.com/

-Test Cases can be found on this link: https://docs.google.com/spreadsheets/d/1BHNHM0gNf0OmJclWZVer6qTCvZIqQZCb9ZSFrXkzajQ/edit#gid=0
+Test Cases can be found here:
+https://docs.google.com/spreadsheets/d/1BHNHM0gNf0OmJclWZVer6qTCvZIqQZCb9ZSFrXkzajQ/edit#gid=0

 Setup: